MuhammedZohaib/My-Second-Brain/Metasploit Framework.md

+# Metasploit and Basic Steps

-Starting metasploit
+## Starting Metasploit

+To start Metasploit, open a terminal and run:

 ```bash
 msfconsole
 ```

-if it gives error regarding database then u need to enable PostgreSQL service
+If you encounter a database error, you might need to enable the PostgreSQL service:

 ```bash
 service postgresql start